XenitAB/xenitab.github.io/docs/blog/12factor.md

 Expect to reorganize your sources as your apps evolve.

-Indicators:

-- difficulty automating builds or deployments
-- components have their version bumped despite being unchanged
-- versions are tied together only by manually maintained documentation

 ## Factor II: Dependencies

 > A twelve-factor app never relies on implicit existence of system-wide packages.
 It declares all dependencies, completely and exactly, via a dependency declaration manifest. [...]
 Twelve-factor apps also do not rely on the implicit existence of any system tools.